Prepare For Freight & Haulage

 Check – Inspecting your delivery pre & post transit is important.
 It lets you discern whether or not it gets damaged during the journey.

-Weights and measures – Knowing the size and weight of your shipment can help you receive the best quotes from haulage companies.
-This will help freight firms know what type of vehicle is required for your delivery job.
+Weights and measures – Knowing the size and weight of your shipment can help you receive the best quotes.
+This will help firms know what type of vehicle is required for your delivery job.

 Package – Securing and wrapping your goods will help to make sure they aren’t damaged during transit; it will also help with packing transports tightly.
 You may want to use pallets to transport a large amount of smaller goods.